myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

 * no application code changes needed to monitor application internals
 * can be applied to components for which source is not available
-* can be enabled on class/method level, no one giant switch
+* can be enabled on class/method level, no one global switch
 * can be enabled and disabled on-the-fly as needed
 * allows for customization and extensibility
 * results available over standard JMX